swethaparava/Algorithms/Graph/DirectedGraph/Train/README.md

+Requirements

+- JDK 1.8 or higher
+- Maven 3.3.9 or higher

+This project is a Maven project and IDE used is IntelliJ IDEA.
+To build, open up your Terminal and fire up the following commands:

+$mvn clean install

+Go to target folder and execute below command
+$java -jar Trains-1.0.jar ${path_to_input_file}

+Please make sure you provide the input.text file location correctly.
+Refer to test/resources/input.txt file for sample input format.

 Problem Statement

 The local commuter railroad services a number of towns in Kiwiland.
 Because of monetary concerns, all of the tracks are 'one-way.'
 That is, a route from Kaitaia to Invercargill does not imply the existence of a route from Invercargill to Kaitaia.
 In fact, even if both of these routes do happen to exist, they are distinct and are not necessarily the same distance!